 - Cut into 16 (or more) squares.

-This post is linked to 5-Ingredient Mondays, Gluten-Free Tuesdays, Gluten-Free Wednesdays, Allergy-Free Wednesdays, Gluten-Free Fridays, Wellness Weekend, Whole Food Fridays, and Healthy Christmas Cookies 2013.
+This post is linked to 5-Ingredient Mondays, Gluten-Free Tuesdays, Gluten-Free Wednesdays, Allergy-Free Wednesdays, Gluten-Free Fridays, Wellness Weekend, Whole Food Fridays, Healthy Christmas Cookies 2013, and Savoring Saturdays.